-Xiewu monastery, also Zhiwu Dorgon monastery, is located in Xiewu Township at the intersection of the 214 National Road and Sichuan – Qinghai Road.
-The monastery was first built in the early 11th century and was originally Kagyu Sect.
-The important cultural relics of Xiewu monastery include the newly built statues of the five ancestors of the Sakya pa, eight monks tomb towers, and 300 collections of Buddhist scriptures.
+Xiewu monastery, also Zhiwu Dorgon monastery, is located in Xiewu Township at intersection of 214 National Road and Sichuan – Qinghai Road.
+The monastery was first built in early 11th century and was originally Kagyu Sect.
+The important cultural relics of Xiewu monastery include newly built statues of five ancestors of Sakya pa, eight monks tomb towers, and 300 collections of Buddhist scriptures.

 Saiba monastery, it mainly has an exhibition hall of religious and cultural.
-There are nearly 10,000 species of rare animals on the Qinghai-Tibet Plateau, Khampa custom articles and various religious relics, which are helpful to the investigation and study of Tibetan culture, history, customs in the Khampa area.
+There are nearly 10,000 species of rare animals on Qinghai-Tibet Plateau, Khampa custom articles and various religious relics, which are helpful to investigation and study of Tibetan culture, history, customs in Khampa area.